slavielle/grabbag/doc/path-and-query.md

 In a query, path-arrays can contain modifiers.
 Modifiers are prefixed using "?" and allows to alter values or behavior inside the path-array.

-### Global or Path modifiers
+### modifier types

-There is different kind of modifiers :
+There is different type of modifiers :

+* **Path modifier** that applies on a given path in the path array such as ?transform, ?consider ?call and ?default-value.
-* **Gobal modifier** that applies on the global path-array such as ?unique, ?keep-array, ?exception-enabled.
+* **Path-array modifier** that applies on the all path-array such as ?unique, ?keep-array.
-* **Path modifiers** that applies on a given path in the path array such as ?transform, ?consider, ?default-value.
+* **Up-propagating modifier** that applies on the current path-array and all of its nested path-array such as ?exception-enabled.

 ### Un-targeted/targeted Path modifiers

 Path modifiers can have an un-targeted and targeted syntax.

-Un-targeted syntax :
+#### Un-targeted syntax :

 ```php
 $result = Grabbag::grab($subject, [